 The other artist I was excited to meet up with this year is Max Dashu.
 Her Suppressed Histories Archives represent years of scholarship into figures of female power around the world, and really has a global perspective.
 I used to follow her work years ago on the old Women’s Spirituality listserve, so I was very happy to meet her in person, and to attend both of her slide lectures.
 Particularly gratifying was the very full audience she had for “Goddesses, Snakes, and Chimeric Beasts in Ancient Iran.”
 Seems the pagan community, at least, is interested in learning about this fascinating ancient culture, a welcome change in the midst of all the saber-rattling we are getting from the warmongers in this country.
 I lived in Iran as a teenager and feel a great fondness for that country and its people, but that’s another story.

-For an in-depth essay about the influence of the work of Marija Gimbutas on my work, in particular The Civilization of the Goddess, here is a link to the essay, published in 2010.
+For an in-depth essay about the influence of the work of Marija Gimbutas on my work, in particular, The Civilization of the Goddess, read my essay Sacred Script, Ancient Marks from Old Europe, published in 2010.

 You might want to look at my sister’s website.
 She has studied some of the artists/writers you mentioned and has designed a wonderful line of symbolic jewelry.
 She has a category – Goddesses, Mothers and Daughters.
 It is http://www.krobinsdesigns.com